 How to Apply

 2014 Fall semester/August start: International applicants are strongly encouraged to apply as early as possible to ensure ample time to secure a student visa.
-Applications received by April 1st will receive priority review.
-Applications received after that date are reviewed on a space-available basis.
+Applications are reviewed on a rolling basis.

 Step 1 Create and complete an online application.
 TU College of Law requires that all applicants apply online through the Law School Admission Council (LSAC).
 Application fee waivers are available by clicking the blue button below.